 The number of equine animals or equidae in the European Union is small, probably not many more than 6 millions, compared to hundreds of millions of other livestock.
-To keep, breed and use equidae - first and foremost horses - is labour intensive and it represents a source of income for a part of the farming community.
+To keep, breed and use equidae - first and foremost horses - is labour intensive, by and large uses less fertile land, and it represents a source of income for a part of the farming community.

 Definition and general animal health conditions

-The animal health conditions governing the movement of equidae (equine animals) between Member States and their importation from non-EU countries are laid down in Council Directive 2009/156/EC.
+The animal health conditions governing the movement of equidae (equine animals) between the EU countries and their importation from non-EU countries are laid down in Council Directive 2009/156/EC.